UoB-HPC/benchmarks/README.md

 ## Structure

 Each top-level directory contains scripts for a (mini-)application.
-Inside it, there is a direcotry for each target platform, which contains the main benchmark script for the application-platform combo.
+Inside it, there is a directory for each target platform, which contains the main benchmark script for the application-platform combination.
 Depending on the application and platform, there may be additional files required for building and running the benchmark, which are also included in the above directories.

 ## Usage